Guest Writer Carlo Iulian Pascu

 By removing language barrier, traveler’s concerns will disappear and information will become more interesting when it was written in mother language.
 In order to meet those needs, we created a website in multiple languages that provide information of local food which is rather difficult to accurately translate with internet tool.

 To start with, we launched a website ( usefulmenu.com) which introduces well-established restaurants that the conventional guidebooks couldn’t cover.
 And another site (sushiuniverity.jp) provides opportunities to learn history and traditions of Edomae-style sushi while eating great sushi dish.
 The both sites have been well received so far as useful and attractive information.
-This is the first step for us toward becoming more useful source of information for travelers.
+This is the first step for us toward becoming more useful source of information for travellers.